After The Mass Shooting In Colorado, Advocates Ask: Will We Ever Have Gun Reform?

-Ten people were shot and killed on Monday when an unidentified gunman opened fire at a grocery store in Boulder, CO.
+Ten people were shot and killed on Monday when an unidentified gunman opened fire at a supermarket in Boulder, Colorado.
 According to authorities, a suspect is in custody after being injured during the shooting, but they are still unsure of what prompted the attack.

-Around 2:30 p.m. yesterday, shoppers and employees ran for cover and some escaped through the back of the King Soopers grocery store, which is part of a large shopping center a few miles south of the University of Colorado campus.
+Around 2:30 p.m. on Monday, shoppers and employees ran for cover and some escaped through the back of the King Soopers supermarket, which is part of a large shopping centre a few miles south of the University of Colorado campus.
 A witness who posted a live video from the scene not long after the shooting began said he heard about a dozen shots and three people injured.
-Two of the people injured were in the parking lot, while one was inside the supermarket.
+Two of the people injured were in the car park, while one was inside the supermarket.
 The first officer who was on the scene was also shot and killed.

 Advertisement